Walcheren

 Walcheren ([ˈʋɑlxərə(n)]) is a region and former island in the Dutch province of Zeeland at the mouth of the Scheldt estuary.
 It lies between the Eastern Scheldt in the north and the Western Scheldt in the south and is roughly the shape of a rhombus.
 The two sides facing the North Sea consist of dunes and the rest of its coastline is made up of dykes.
 Middelburg, the provincial capital, lies at Walcheren's centre.
 Vlissingen, 9 km to the south, is the main harbour and the third municipality is Veere.

-Originally, Walcheren was an island, but the Sloedam, constructed in 1871 for a railway, and poldering after World War II have connected it to the (former) island of Zuid-Beveland, which in turn has been connected to the North Brabant mainland.
+Originally, Walcheren was an island, but the Sloedam, constructed in 1871 for a railway, and poldering after World War II have connected it to the (former) island of Zuid-Beveland, which in turn was connected to the North Brabant mainland by the Kreekrakdam (Completed in 1867).
+The Veerse Gatdam, completed in 1961, has connected Walcheren to Noord-Beveland.

+Etymology

+Walcheren is first attested in Latinized spelling, such as villam Walichrum ca. 790 and Vualacra ca. 837.
+Germanic spellings start appearing around the High Middle Ages, like Old Dutch Walacheri ca. 1150.
+The name is most likely a compound of *wal(a)c, meaning "moist", and *heri/*hara, indicating a sandy ridge.
+Another, less likely theory suggests that the name derives from Walhaz, the name Germans used for Romans.